Colimits and cocompletions in internal higher category theory

 where $\Over{S}{c}$ denotes the full subcategory of $\CC_{/c}$ spanned by the morphisms in $S$.
-In particular it agrees with the $\PSh(\CC)$-category underlying the \emph{initial cocomplete pullback formalism} described in \cite[\S~4]{drew2020universal}.
-In upcoming joint work we will build on the results developed in this article to give a new proof of \cite[corollary 4.9]{drew2020universal}.
-In fact we will prove something more general since the proof in~\cite{drew2020universal} relies on $\CC$ being a $1$-category, which will not be necessary for us. \end{example}
+In particular it agrees with the $\PSh(\CC)$-category underlying the \emph{initial cocomplete pullback formalism} described in \cite[\S~4]{Drew2022}.
+One can use this observation to give an alternative proof of \cite[corollary 4.9]{Drew2022}.
+In fact one can prove something more general since the proof in~\cite{Drew2022} relies on $\CC$ being a $1$-category, which is not necessary in our framework. \end{example}